samboy/MaraDNS/CODE_OF_CONDUCT.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Other behavior guidelines

+There is a cultural force called “cancel culture” where people are judged too harshly for things they either did a long time ago when the behavior may have been acceptable, things that can very well be false accusations, jokes in bad taste, having a reasonable political opinion (even if we do not agree with the opinion), or things no reasonable person would consider unacceptable behavior.

+That in mind, please do not do any of the following, regardless of whether the accused is alive or dead:

+* Please do not attack someone for something they did or believed a long time ago, unless one can present solid evidence that the alleged wrongdoer should had known the action (or belief) in question was not OK *at the time*.
+This is a fundamental human
+  right: People can not be tried for *Ex Post Pacto* crimes.
+* Please do not assume someone is guilty of a heinous or criminal act without proof beyond a reasonable doubt they did the act in question.
+* Please do not assume that a poorly done joke has been done to actually denigrate a group of people without looking at the context of the joke, including when the joke was made and the reason for the joke.
+* Please do not attack somone or assume someone is a terrible person because they hold a political or other opinion one may disagree with, unless a reasonable person would infer the political belief and/or opinion in question is unacceptable.

+It comes down to this: Any and all forums for discussing open source software I work on are not “social media” forums.
+The purposes of any and all community resources is to improve software, *not* to find stuff to get worked up and angry about.

 ## Our Responsibilities